 Speed limit changes confirmed for Kāpiti local roads

-Council’s Acting Chief Executive Sean Mallon thanked everyone who’d contributed to and made comments or submissions on the proposed changes.
-That included Community Boards, the Police, the Transport Agency, the Automobile Association, Kapiti Cycling Action, the Road Transport and Heavy Haulage associations.
+Mr Mallon thanks everyone who’d contributed to and made comments or submissions on the proposed changes.
+That included residents, Community Boards, the Police, the NZ Transport Agency, the Automobile Association, Kapiti Cycling Action, the Road Transport and Heavy Haulage associations.

-The full list of areas of speed limit change and the rationale for each is on the Council’s website.
-Council will be in touch with those who made submissions with the details of the final changes.
+The full list of speed limit changes and the rationale can be found on the Council’s website.
+Council will be in touch with submitters and residents with the details of the final changes.

-The new limits take effect from mid August.
+It’s expected that the new limits take effect from mid-July 2019.

 About other speed limit reviews:

-- The Council’s review of local roads is separate from NZTA’s speed limit review of old SH1 roads between Raumati and Peka Peka, which is part of their SH1 revocation work
+The Council’s review of local roads is separate from NZ Transport Agency’s speed limit review of old SH1 roads between Raumati and Peka Peka, which is part of their SH1 revocation work.